TEvans-Developer/WebStrike---CTF/README.md

 <h3>Question 6:</h3>
 <br>Understanding the value of compromised data assists in prioritizing incident response actions.
 What file was the attacker trying to exfiltrate?
 <h3>Approach:</h3>
 <br> We want to know what the threat actors intention was during this attack.
-We first must understand that there are many different types of sensitive kinds of data that are in a server such as client information, user passwords, finical informtion and more.
+We first must understand that there are many different types of sensitive kinds of data that are in a server such as client information, user passwords, financial informtion and more.
 Using similar methods of investigation as of those used in the previous question we should be able to follow the TCP Stream of the associated packet, manually investigate the stream to see req. or commands made by the threat actor to analyze what they were trying to exfiltrate.
 <h3>Steps:</h3>
 <br>Step 1:
 <br>With our src.
 IP in already in our filter ( 24.49.69.79 ) we want to right click packet 200 and follow the TCP Stream.
-We then will notice towards the bottom of the window that the threat actor mad a "curl -X POST -d " commond in the BASH to download the servers  password file <i>/etc/passwd </i> via HTTP reqest to their IP address.
+We then will notice towards the bottom of the window that the threat actor made a "curl -X POST -d " commond in the BASH to download the servers password file <i>/etc/passwd </i> via HTTP reqest to their IP address.

 <br>![WebStrickThreatActorPasswd](https://github.com/TEvans-Developer/WebStrike---CTF/assets/140648793/4c379b55-905a-486f-8f49-03d76c2823b6)